-- Select 'My modules'
+- Select the 'My Timetable' tab

-When will I sit for the duration of my exam?
+Where will I sit for the duration of my exam?

 Your personalised timetable will also include the name of the room, and allocated seat number for each of your exams.
 If you do not have a personalised timetable, please check the online PDF for room details for your module.
 A seat will be made available for you in the exam room.